 In 2005, the District received approval from IDEM to allow the acceptance of construction/ demolition materials at the site.
 Since 2006 the site, by permit, is only allowed to accept C/D materials.
 In 2008, we received a substantial amount of home demolition material from the record flood of June 7.
 In 2009, we constructed additional disposal capacity at our site (cell 150'x700').
 This capacity will be used for larger demolition projects in our community.

 Inspections

-The City Garage site is inspected by the Indiana Department of Environmental Management (IDEM).
-In 2015, the site received no violations from IDEM.
+The City Garage site is inspected by the Indiana Department of Environmental Management (IDEM) for compliance with regulations governing construction, operations, and permit conditions.
+These inspections are conducted on a quarterly schedule.